BumblebeeBat/FlyingFox/docs/channels.md

 6. No fee for spending funds through the channel.
 7. Spend money as fast as sending a message, you don't have to wait for any confirmations.

-Bitcoin channels will eventually be able to do everything except #9 and #3.
+Bitcoin channels will eventually be able to do everything except #3.
 For #3 in bitcoin, each additional hash-lock in a channel doubles the time and space requirements. `O(N^2)`

 #### Limitations that channels have, compared with on-blockchain tx: